 However, there are a number of general ISO policies which need to be respected, in particular those concerning intellectual property rights and the use of SI units.
 It shall be the responsibility of the workshop secretariat to ensure that the appropriate policies are known to registered participants and are respected.

 Management oversight will be kept to the minimum required to ensure coordination with existing standardization activities if relevant and to ensure that appropriate resource is provided by the ISO system.
-It will be the responsibility of the workshop chair to determine when consensus of the workshop participants has been reached on a particular item or deliverable.
-For the purposes of determining consensus, the workshop chair shall apply the definition of consensus in clause 2.5.6.
+It will be the responsibility of the workshop Chair to determine when consensus of the workshop participants has been reached on a particular item or document.
+For the purposes of determining consensus, the workshop Chair shall apply the definition of consensus in clause 2.5.6.

-It should be noted that an IWA workshop may arrive at the consensus that an IWA deliverable is not necessary.
+It should be noted that an IWA workshop may arrive at the consensus that an IWA document is not necessary.

-The workshop deliverables shall contain a description of the workshop consensus achieved including any recommendations for possible future actions or revisions to the workshop deliverables.
-The deliverable resulting from the workshop will proceed to publication based on the consensus of the workshop without additional reviews or approvals by any other body, except in the case of an appeal on such a deliverable (see immediately below).
+The workshop documents shall contain a description of the workshop consensus achieved including any recommendations for possible future actions or revisions to the workshop documents.
+The document resulting from the workshop will proceed to publication based on the consensus of the workshop without additional reviews or approvals by any other body, except in the case of an appeal on such a document (see immediately below).

 SI.7 Appeals

-Any parties affected by the deliverable resulting from the workshop shall have the right of appeal for the following reasons:
+Any parties affected by the document resulting from the workshop shall have the right of appeal for the following reasons:

-— The workshop and the process to arrive at its deliverable have not complied with these procedures;
+— The workshop and the process to arrive at its document have not complied with these procedures;

-— The deliverable resulting from the workshop is not in the best interests of international trade and commerce, or such public factors as safety, health or the environment; or
+— The document resulting from the workshop is not in the best interests of international trade and commerce, or such public factors as safety, health or the environment; or

-— The contents of the deliverable resulting from the workshop conflict with existing or draft ISO standard(s) or may be detrimental to the reputation of ISO.
+— The contents of the document resulting from the workshop conflict with existing or draft ISO standard(s) or may be detrimental to the reputation of ISO.

 Such appeals shall be submitted within two months of the date of the workshop and shall be considered by the ISO Technical Management Board which in such circumstances will take the final decision concerning publication of an IWA.

-SI.8 Workshop deliverables and publication
+SI.8 Workshop documents and publication

-Workshops will decide on the content of their own deliverables.
-Deliverables shall be sent to the ISO Central Secretariat for publication as International Workshop Agreements.
+Workshops will decide on the content of their own documents.
+Documents shall be sent to the ISO Central Secretariat for publication as International Workshop Agreements.
 They will be numbered in a special IWA series.
 Each IWA shall include the list of participants in the workshop that developed it.

 IWAs may be published in one of the official ISO languages only and competing IWAs on the same subject are permitted.
-The technical content of an IWA may compete with the technical content of an existing ISO or IEC standard, or the proposed content of an ISO or IEC standard under development, but conflict is not normally permitted unless expressly authorized by the ISO/TMB.
+The technical content of an IWA may compete with the technical content of an existing ISO or IEC document, or the proposed content of an ISO or IEC document under development, but conflict is not normally permitted unless expressly authorized by the ISO/TMB.

 SI.9 Review of IWAs